DTJF/fbdoc/src/doc/Options.md

 or `--tree` also subdirectories may get created in the putpath directory and its subfolder(s).

-\note fb-doc writes files in to the outpath folder and may create
+\note \Proj writes files in to the outpath folder and may create
       subfolders in it.
-But fb-doc never performs any changes in directories above the outpath.
+But \Proj never performs any changes in directories above the outpath.

 --recursiv (-r)  {#SubSecOptRecursiv}